tge-was-taken/Amicitia/README.md

 # Amicitia
-Project dedicated to editing file formats of Atlus developed games.
+Editor for file formats used in Atlus' Persona games

 # Solution structure